bernardtse/diabetes-prediction/README.md

 ## 6. **Model Visualisation Using Web App**

-- For the visualisation of the diabetes prediction model, a web application was developed using Python Flask for the backend, HTML and CSS for the frontend, and JavaScript (script.js) for interactivity stored in [`webapp/`](webapp/) folder.
+- For the visualisation of the diabetes prediction model, a web application was developed using Python Flask for the backend, HTML and CSS for the frontend, and JavaScript (`script.js`) for interactivity stored in [`webapp/`](webapp/) folder.

 - The web application provides an intuitive interface for users to input their health parameters and receive predictions of their diabetes risk.
-It utilizes the trained machine learning model to generate predictions based on the input data.
+It utilises the trained machine learning model to generate predictions based on the input data.

-- The backend script (app.py) handles the prediction logic and communicates with the frontend through HTTP requests.
+- The backend script (`app.py`) handles the prediction logic and communicates with the frontend through HTTP requests.
 The HTML files define the structure of the web pages, while CSS stylesheets are used for styling and layout.
-JavaScript (script.js) enhances user interactivity and handles dynamic content updates.
+JavaScript (`script.js`) enhances user interactivity and handles dynamic content updates.

 - To run the web application locally:
-  i.
-Ensure Python and Flask are installed on your system. ii.
-Navigate to the project directory in the terminal. iii.
-Run the following command to start the Flask server: python app.py iv.
+  - i.
+Ensure Python and Flask are installed on your system.
+  - ii.
+Navigate to the project directory in the terminal.
+  - iii.
+Run the following command to start the Flask server: `python app.py`
+  - iv.
 Open a web browser and go to [http://localhost:5000](http://localhost:5000) to access the web application.

 ## 7. Ethical Considerations